 This course covers laws governing domestic relations.
 Topics include marriage, separation, divorce, child custody, support, property division, adoption, and other related topics.
 Upon completion, students will demonstrate the ability to draft divorce and support pleadings, separation agreements, and calculate child support according to the guidelines adopted by the state.
+Offered Spring semester only.

 Prerequisites: Completion of PRL 101 and PRL 102 with a grade of "C" or higher.
-Program: Paralegal